Potash in Canada: Everything You Need to Know

 1990s – Several integral expansions during the 1970s and 80s makes Canada a global leader in potash production

-Today, Canada is the world’s largest producer and exporter of potash and exports more than 95 per cent of production to over 50 countries.
-The United States, Brazil, Indonesia, India and China are Canada’s top buyers.
+Today, Canada is the world's largest producer and exporter of potash, exporting most of its production to over 50 countries.
+Canada's top buyers are the United States, Brazil, Indonesia, India and China [6].

 What is Potash Used For?